noayair/game-task4-coreProcesses/README.md

       https://github.com/Noa-Amit/game-task4-coreProcesses/blob/main/Assets/Scripts/getTrigger.cs

-  4. Al least we added 2 objects that will present the whole game the score and the life of the player.
+  4. At least we added 2 objects that will present the whole game the score and the life of the player.

       A. heart- has an image of heart and a child calls "LifeField".
 LifeField has a script that update the number of life in the screen, using textMes.